 cardiac arrest due to underlying cardiac condition (I46.2)

 the complication of percutaneous coronary intervention (PCI) (I97.89)

 occlusion of coronary artery bypass graft (T82.218-)

 A diagnosis of “demand ischemia” has always been a challenge.
 It is still assigned to ICD-10 code I24.8, Other forms of acute ischemic heart disease (a CC).
-Demand ischemia is supposed to be reserved for supply/demand mismatch causing ischemia without necrosis where biomarkers remain below the 99th percentile of the upper limit of reference range, but is often used by clinicians to describe what technically Type 2 MI is with biomarkers above the 99th percentile.
-A clinically correct distinction between demand ischemia and Type 2 MI is an important diagnostic and coding concern.
+Demand ischemia is supposed to be reserved for supply/demand mismatch causing ischemia without necrosis, where biomarkers remain below the 99th percentile of the upper limit of the reference range.
+Still, clinicians often use it to describe what technically Type 2 MI is with biomarkers above the 99th percentile.
+A clinically correct distinction between demand ischemia and Type 2 MI is an effective diagnostic and coding concern.